 3 Words All Children Need To Hear

 Having spent almost 14 years teaching in classrooms and 16 years of tutoring, my mission in life is simple.
-Help young people to love who themselves and to do a job they love.
+Help young people to love themselves and to do a job they love.

-Along the way, I developed a system for performing well at school, which includes my 4 pillars for academic success: Motivation, organisation, responsibility and commitment.
+Along the way, I developed a system for performing well at school, which includes my 4 pillars for academic success: Motivation, organisation, responsibility, and commitment.

-I also taught students study smarter techniques, which allow them to learn more in less time, which also gives them the confidence that the time invested in studying would guarantee them results.
+I also taught students to study smarter techniques, which allow them to learn more in less time, which also gives them the confidence that the time invested in studying would guarantee them results.

 Additionally, students were also taught an exam process for zero stress so they could perform at their best.
 I thought this would be enough.
 I was wrong.

-I hadn’t previously accounted for the number one roadblock why students don’t stay on this path.
+I hadn’t previously accounted for the number one roadblock of why students don’t stay on this path.
 It is a lack of inner peace.
 Another name for it is emotional baggage.

 My 5 Keys To Inner Peace coaching system, teaches young people a step-by-step set of actions to get them back to the natural state of inner peace in which they arrived.